Momentum-Free/sledgehammer-bot-docs/docs/commands/avatarban.md

     type: Boolean

-    description: Whether to ban accounts with roles or not.
+    description: Whether to ban accounts with roles or not

     default: False